aron/broadcast.js/README.md

 ```

 There is also a special topic called __"all"__ that will fire when any other
-topic is emited.
-It provides the name of the topic emited and any
+topic is emitted.
+It provides the name of the topic emitted and any
 additional arguments to registered callbacks.
 This feature was taken from the
 JavaScript framework [Backbone.js][#backbone] where it is often used to proxy
 calls through other objects.